hashicorp-community/tf-helper/README.md

 If you've used `terraform push` with the legacy version of Terraform Enterprise, here are the important differences to notice:

-- If the root configuration references modules on the local filesystem, you must ensure those modules are included in the configuration directory you push.
-  `tfe pushconfig` won't automatically upload modules from outside the targeted configuration directory.
-See the example below for details.

-- If the configuration references remote modules (via the module registry or via VCS repositories), you can let TFE retrieve them during the run or you can use the `-upload-modules` option to include the `.terraform/modules` directory in the upload.

 - `tfe pushconfig` does not read the remote configuration name from an `atlas` block in the configuration.
-You have to provide it with the `-name` option or with the `TFE_ORG` and `TFE_WORKSPACE` environment variables.
+It must be provided with the `-name` option or with the `TFE_ORG` and `TFE_WORKSPACE` environment variables.

-- `tfe pushconfig` does not upload providers or pin provider versions; Terraform Enterprise always downloads providers during the run.
+- `tfe pushconfig` does not upload providers or pin provider versions.
+  Terraform Enterprise always downloads providers during the run.
 Use Terraform's built-in support for [pinning provider versions][pin] by setting `version` in the provider configuration block.
+Custom providers will be uploaded and used if they are tracked by the VCS and placed in the directory where `terraform` will be executed.

 [pin]: https://www.terraform.io/docs/configuration/providers.html#provider-versions